 The majority of the women, especially in our part of the world, choose to remain in abusive relationships because “Hum phr kahan jayn ge?”
 (Then where will we go..?)

-Life changing decisions like these should not be based on something as temporary as money, but rather, on mutual respect and love.
+You – an educated individual, completely in charge of our own life – will declare with great anger that life-changing decisions like these should not be based on something as temporary as money, but rather, on mutual respect, and love.
 If one wants to stick by someone and beat all odds, and the ups and downs of that particular relationship, then that should be out of unconditional love, not because one is financially dependent on anyone.
+Financial independence may not liberate one from a lot of incarcerations, but it does help terminate at least one of them, you argue.

-Sad as it may sound, a large percentage of the female population willingly chooses to endure physical and emotional abuse at the hands of their guardians (let us conveniently ignore the fact that an adult woman here is still in need of a guardian), namely their husbands, fathers or brothers.
-Besides the infamous “Loag kya kahyn ge?”
+It’s a fact: besides the infamous “Loag kya kahyn ge?”
 (What will people say?), financial dependency plays a major role in such voluntary acts of imprisonment.
-And let us not disremember that acts of oppression are not merely limited to physical and emotional abuse, but also opprobriously encompass the relentless trampling of frightened dreams, the ruthless murder of camouflaged ambitions, the communal poisoning of censored desires, the scathing judgments on personal likes and dislikes.
+And let us not disremember that acts of oppression are not merely limited to physical and emotional abuse, but also opprobriously encompass the relentless trampling of frightening dreams, the ruthless murder of camouflaged ambitions, the communal poisoning of censored desires, the scathing judgments on personal likes and dislikes.
 Naturally, without any means to support themselves, the victimized women continue to bear the brunt of fragile, male egos because they ensure the sole means of their survival.